'shard' Dialect

 attr-dict `:` type($input) `->` type($result)

-The result on devices that do not have a corresponding source is undefined.
+Otherwise, the results on devices without a corresponding source are undefined.

 Example: